 *Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I receive a commission at no additional cost to you.
 A full disclaimer policy can be found here.

-Did you know Airbnb has a “Unique homes” filter?
+Did you know Airbnb has a “Unique stays” filter?

 I had no idea there were so many fun and adorable options until fate stepped in one day.

-Looking at all the listings a burst of crazy hit and I decided to try out a few different types of tiny homes.
+Looking at all the listings, a burst of crazy hit and I decided to try out a few different types of tiny homes while in Asheville.

 By the end of the trip, I experienced living in a renovated storage container, a tiny home, a Yurt, and a vintage RV.